 Another way of looking at it is that we all want to feel like people respect and love us.
 We want to matter to at least someone in the world.

 The problem with status-seeking is it completely overlooks our own self-worth.
 If we don’t know our own value, it’s only natural that we’ll base our identity on what others think of us.
 This is part of why seeking prominence stresses us out so much.

 Instead of basing your self-worth on whether or not you’re a “somebody,” try looking inward.
 What do you like about yourself?
 What do your loved ones like about you?

-Lesson 2: That feeling of restlessness that you have comes from society’s high expectations that you’re trying to live up to.
+Lesson 2: The feeling of restlessness you have comes from society’s high expectations you’re trying to live up to.